girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

 ### HTML | DOM body Property
 <br>
-It  returns the content present in the < body> Tag.
-This property is used to view or change the present content inside the < body> element and sets them with the new specified content.
+It  returns the content present in the < body> tag.
+This property is used to view or change the  content present inside the < body> element and sets them with the new specified content.

 E.g.
 ```